dingodb/dingo/docs/source/get_started/play_with_dingo_using_Langchain.md

 # Play with DingoDB using Langchain

-> [Dingo](https://dingodb.readthedocs.io/en/latest/) is a distributed multi-mode vector database, which combines the characteristics of data lakes and vector databases, and can store data of any type and size (Key-Value, PDF, audio, video, etc.).
-It has real-time low-latency processing capabilities to achieve rapid insight and response, and can efficiently conduct instant analysis and process multi-modal data.

-This notebook shows how to use functionality related to the DingoDB vector database.

-To run, you should have a [DingoDB instance up and running](https://dingodb.readthedocs.io/en/latest/deployment/index.html).
+Firstly, you should have a [DingoDB instance up and running](https://dingodb.readthedocs.io/en/latest/deployment/index.html).

 ```shell
 pip install dingodb